Level: Advanced (Level 3)Awarding Body: AQA

 - Mock exams.

-- Home work is provides every day and AQA standardisation is used for marking.
-There is no coursework for Spanish but one individual research project in order to present and discuss it in the speaking assessment.
+- Homework is set every day and AQA standardisation is used for marking.
+There is no coursework for Spanish but one individual research project to present and discuss in the speaking assessment.

 What do I need to qualify for this course?